 Click on the species gallery you wish to view.

-Currently there are 113 dragonfly images in the photo database.
+Currently there are 179 dragonfly images representing 48 species in the photo database.

-Currently there are 75 damselfly images in the photo database.
+Currently there are 103 damselfly images representing 26 species in the photo database.

-Currently there are 188 Odonata images in the photo database.
+Currently there are 282 Odonata images representing 74 species in the photo database.